Holusion/holusion.com/_content_dev/en/toolbox/manual-prism/index.md

 ### Manage the content

 Content management is similar to all our products.
-Details can be found [here](https://github.com/Holusion/stargazer#english)
+Details can be found <a href="https://github.com/Holusion/stargazer#english">here</a>.

 ## Maintenance of the prism